starkfell/starkfell.github.io/_posts/2018-02-19-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 INFO[0000] Generating assets into _output/azure-k8s-dev...
 ```

-The acs-engine generates the following folder structure based off of the **DNS Prefix** that is defined in the **masterProfile** in the cluster-definition file.
+The acs-engine generates the following folder structure based off of the **dnsPrefix** that we previously set in the **masterProfile** section of the Cluster Definition file.
 Shown below is what the folder structure when the DNS Prefix is set to **azure-k8s-dev**, as was done in the previous steps.

 ```text
 _output/azure-k8s-dev --> apimodel.json